whitecollaralgos/Algoways/playground/README.md

 ## Contributing

 This Playground is a living feature.
-If you have ideas for improvements or find a bug, feel free to open an issue or submit a pull request to the main [OpenAlgo repository](https://github.com/marketcalls/openalgo).
+If you have ideas for improvements or find a bug, feel free to open an issue or submit a pull request to the main [AlgoWays repository](https://github.com/marketcalls/algoways).

 **Security-related contributions are especially welcome!**